Tropical Fruits of Costa Rica

 One of the amazing animals you can spot in Costa Rica are of course birds.
 Birdwatchers from around the world love to visit Costa Rica because of its large variety of species.

-Bring the flavors of Costa Rica to your own home by cooking this traditional Costa Rican recipe of Gallo Pinto.
-Commonly served as breakfast!
+Bring the flavors of Costa Rica to your own home by cooking this traditional Costa Rican chifrijo recipe prepared by José Salazar.

 Subscribe to our Newsletter